a-sync/ocap-odata/README.md

 You should use env vars (env.example) to configure the database host/user/pw/dbname, but you only need to edit the [DB_URL](./config/database.php#L48) generally.

 # Development requirements
- * docker compose 2 or later
+ * docker-compose 2 or later
  * composer 2.2 or later

 ## Setup